How to Put a Bike on a Bike Rack: Your Basic Guidelines

 1) In the boot

 This option offers safety to your bike, easy loading, convenience, and without additional cost.
-However, it does not provide enough room for anything else in your car.
+However, it may not provide enough room for anything else in your car.

 2) In estate car